Shchoholiev/Shchoholiev/README.md

 - 👋 Hi, I’m @Shchoholiev
-- 👀 I’m interested in GameDev
+- 👀 I’m interested in Web development and GameDev
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning .Net
 - 💞️ I’m looking to collaborate on Game Development
 - 📫 How to reach me - LinkedIn account - www.linkedin.com/in/serhii-shchoholiev